OneWeekCodeCamp/curriculum/day1/README.md

 * Give your profile image an ID and style it
 * Add a class to an element/group of elements and style the class
 * Style the first element in your list using CSS selectors

+### Stretch goals

+* Create a new branch in your Git repo
+* Learn how to push to and pull from different branches, plus merging them together
+*